Alan Hartley's Poetry

 His poems have appeared in a number of North Country periodicals and he has three published collections: the first ‘Light and Shade’ was published in 2000, the second ‘Forbidden Verse’ in 2003 and the third ‘The Meadowlands’ in 2006 (see below).

 He won the political satire prize at the Strokestown International Poetry Festival in 2003 and was runner-up in 2001.

 Sadly Alan died in June 2020 aged 88 years.
-He was buried at Aysgarth where we read his poem 'Resting Place' within sound of the Falls.
+He was buried at Aysgarth where his poem 'A Dales Resting Place' was read within sound of the Falls.